xzhai1/latte/README.md

 You can now finally build the project:

     make

+Faster make can be done by

+    make -j8

 and fingers crossed, it won't throw an error.
 Then you can run a test: